caraml-dev/merlin/docs/user-guide/model_version_deletion.md

 A Merlin model version can be deleted only if it is not serving any endpoints, does not have any deployed endpoints, or if the model has the `pyfunc_v2` type, the model version must not have any active prediction jobs.
 Deleting a model version will result in purging the model version and its related entities, such as endpoints or prediction jobs, from the Merlin database.
 This action is **irreversible**.

-If there are any active prediction jobs or endpoints on the related model, the deletion will be prohibited.
+Model version with related active prediction jobs or endpoints can not be deleted.

 ## Model Version Deletion Via SDK
-To delete Model Version, you can call `delete_model_version()` function from Merlin Python SDK.
+To delete a Model Version, you can call `delete_model_version()` function from Merlin Python SDK.

 ```python
 merlin.set_project("test-project")